 How to define a procedural macro to create custom derive traits

 We’re covering the details of macros in an appendix because they’re still evolving in Rust.
 Macros have changed and, in the near future, will change at a quicker rate than the rest of the language and standard library since Rust 1.0, so this section is more likely to date than the rest of the book.
-The code shown here will still continue to work with future versions, due to Rust’s stability guarantees, but there may be additional capabilities or easier ways to write macros that weren’t available at the time of this publication.
-Bear that in mind if you try to implement anything from this appendix.
+Due to Rust’s stability guarantees, the code shown here will continue to work with future versions.
+But there may be additional capabilities or easier ways to write macros that weren’t available at the time of this publication.
+Bear that in mind when you try to implement anything from this appendix.

 The Difference Between Macros and Functions

-Fundamentally, macros are a way of writing code that writes other code, known as metaprogramming.
+Fundamentally, macros are a way of writing code that writes other code, which is known as metaprogramming.
 In Appendix C, we discussed the derive attribute, which generates an implementation of various traits for you.
 We’ve also used the println! and vec! macros throughout the book.
-All of these macros expand to produce more code than the code you’ve written yourself.
+All of these macros expand to produce more code than the code you’ve written manually.

 Metaprogramming is useful for reducing the amount of code you have to write and maintain, which is also one of the roles of functions.
 However, macros have some additional powers that functions don’t have.

-A function signature has to declare the number and type of parameters the function has.
-Macros, on the other hand, can take a variable number of parameters: we can call println!("hello") with one argument, or println!("hello {}", name) with two arguments.
+A function signature must declare the number and type of parameters the function has.
+Macros, on the other hand, can take a variable number of parameters: we can call println!("hello") with one argument or println!("hello {}", name) with two arguments.
 Also, macros are expanded before the compiler interprets the meaning of the code, so a macro can, for example, implement a trait on a given type.
 A function can’t, because it gets called at runtime and a trait needs to be implemented at compile time.

-The downside to implementing a macro over a function is that macro definitions are more complex than function definitions because you’re writing Rust code that writes Rust code.
+The downside to implementing a macro instead of a function is that macro definitions are more complex than function definitions because you’re writing Rust code that writes Rust code.
 Due to this indirection, macro definitions are generally more difficult to read, understand, and maintain than function definitions.

 Another difference between macros and functions is that macro definitions aren’t namespaced within modules like function definitions are.
-In order to prevent unexpected name clashes when using external crates, you have to explicitly bring the macros into the scope of your project at the same time as bringing the external crate into scope, using the #[macro_use] annotation.
+To prevent unexpected name clashes when using external crates, you have to explicitly bring the macros into the scope of your project at the same time as you bring the external crate into scope, using the #[macro_use] annotation.
 The following example would bring all the macros defined in the serde crate into the scope of the current crate:

 #[macro_use]